mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-02-AD-DS-Deployment/README.md

 ---

 ### 3. Created New Forest
-A new Active Directory forest was created using the root domain `mrtg.local`.
+A new Active Directory forest was created to establish a dedicated identity boundary for the MRTG environment, serving as the root of trust for authentication and authorization.

 ![New Forest mrtg.local](./images/03-new-forest-mrtg-local.png)